Rising-Stars-by-Sunshine/ECON211_FinalProject_Yian/Code/README.md

 ## Data Query

 The data was directly downloaded from kaggle www.kaggle.com.
+The following steps show the querying process.

 ### Step 1